-Atrial fibrillation (AFib) is the most common problem with the heartbeat's rate or rhythm.
-Disorganized signals make the heart's two upper chambers (the atria) squeeze very fast and out of sync.
+Atrial fibrillation (AFib) is the most common problem with your heartbeat's rate or rhythm.
+The basic cause of AFib is disorganized signals that make your heart's two upper chambers (the atria) squeeze very fast and out of sync.
 They contract so quickly that the heart walls quiver, or fibrillate.

-It can happen because the heart's electrical system has been damaged, typically from other conditions that affect the heart.
+Damage to your heart's electrical system can cause AFib.
+This damage often results from other conditions that affect the heart.
 But in at least 1 of every 10 AFib cases, other things may be at play.
 Sometimes, doctors can't figure out what's causing AFib.

 Even after you've been diagnosed with the condition, you may be able to control your AFib and avoid having an episode if you know what triggers them for you.

-Your risk increases, especially after age 60.
-As people grow older, they're more likely to develop heart disease and other conditions that can cause AFib.
+Age: Your odds go up as you get older, especially after age 60.
+In part, that’s because you’re more likely to get heart disease and other conditions that can cause AFib.

-Since AFib is a problem with your heart, it's not surprising that other heart issues raise the risk of AFib, including:
+Heart disease: Since AFib is a problem with your heart, it's not surprising that other heart issues raise the chance of having it, including:

 - Coronary artery disease